 Payment of Medical Fees – Hotel Medical Facilities

 The payment of medical expenses is sometimes promised by the hotelier after an accident.
-When an acute injury occurs, victims are often rushed to the in house medical clinic that is owned and run by the hotel.
+When an acute injury occurs, victims are often rushed to the in-house medical clinic that is owned and run by the hotel.
 The MGM has its own clinic in-house that treats its employees.
 These charges are usually taken on by the hotel for obvious reasons.
-Often, when a victim returns home they are faced with medical expenses they simply cannot afford.
+Often, when a victim returns home, they are faced with medical expenses they simply cannot afford.
 Health insurance must pay for an accident injury; however, few Americans have the luxury of such coverage.

-Negotiations with Risk Management Department
+Negotiations with the Risk Management Department

 Additional Nevada Hotel Injury Information